fox-it/dissect.cramfs/README.md

 # dissect.cramfs

-A Dissect module implementing a parser for the Cram file system, commonly used in appliance or device firmware.
+A Dissect module implementing a parser for the compressed ROM/RAM file system (or cramfs), commonly used in appliance or device firmware.
 For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.cramfs/index.html).

 ## Requirements